US envoy for North Korea to visit South Korea, China, Japan

 Despite that sentiment, there were signs that progress could remain elusive.

-In a move that will irk North Korea, the U.S. Justice Department was preparing to announce charges against a North Korean in connection with the hack of Sony Pictures Entertainment in 2014, according to a U.S. government official familiar the criminal case.
-The North Korean is believed to have operated out of China, said the official, who wasn't authorized to publicly discuss the matter before the department's announcement and spoke on condition of anonymity.
+In a move that will irk North Korea, the U.S. Justice Department announced charges against North Korean computer programmer Park Jin Hyok in connection with several major cyberattacks, including the hack of Sony Pictures Entertainment in 2014, a February 2016 cyber-enabled fraudulent transfer of $81 million from Bangladesh Bank and the WannaCry ransomware attack in May 2017.

-U.S. officials believed the Sony hack was retribution for "The Interview," a comedy film that starred Seth Rogen and James Franco and centered on a plot to assassinate Kim.
-The U.S. government has previously said that North Korea was responsible for the cyberattack, which resulted in the disclosure of tens of thousands of leaked emails and other materials.
+And, the Treasury Department hit Park and the company he worked for, Chosun Expo Joint Venture, with sanctions that will freeze any assets they may have in U.S. jurisdictions and bar Americans from doing any business with them.

+"We will not allow North Korea to undermine global cybersecurity to advance its interests and generate illicit revenues in violation of our sanctions," Treasury Secretary Steven Mnuchin said in a statement.
+"The United States is committed to holding the regime accountable for its cyber-attacks and other crimes and destabilizing activities."

 And, speaking earlier Thursday in India, Pompeo said an "enormous amount of work" remains.